mccalluc/concertina-helper/README.md

 fingerings.

 positional arguments:
-  input                 Input file: Parsing determined by the "--input_format"
+  input                 Input file: Parsed either as a list of pitches, one
-                        flag
+                        per line, or as ABC, if the first lines starts with "X:".

 options:
-  -h, --help            show this help message and exit --input_format {ABC,TXT}
+  -h, --help            show this help message and exit --output_format {UNICODE,ASCII,LONG,COMPACT}
-                        Input format.
-"ABC" parses the input as an ABC file / "TXT" parses the input as a sequence of scientific pitch names, one per line (default: TXT) --output_format {UNICODE,ASCII,LONG,COMPACT}
                         Output format.
 "UNICODE" uses "○" and "●" to represent button state / "ASCII" uses "." and "@" to represent